hosgha/Interview/Technical_Interview_Handbook.md

 <img src="https://github.com/hosgha/Interview/blob/master/assets/images/deadlock.png?raw=true" alt="Deadlock" width=350; height=220>

-#### Physical and Logical Thread
+#### Physical threading
-**Physical threading** relates to the actual hardware threads available on a processor, where each physical core can execute multiple tasks simultaneously, often achieved through technologies like hyper-threading.
+Physical threading relates to the actual hardware threads available on a processor, where each physical core can execute multiple tasks simultaneously, often achieved through technologies like hyper-threading.

+#### Logical threading
-**Logical threading** involves the software perspective, where threads are virtual constructs that allow a single core to handle multiple tasks concurrently.
+Logical threading involves the software perspective, where threads are virtual constructs that allow a single core to handle multiple tasks concurrently.
 While physical threads are tied to the hardware capabilities of the processor, logical threads are more flexible and can be managed at a higher level by the operating system or programming environment

 #### I/O Bound and CPU Bound
 **CPU-bound tasks** The term CPU-bound describes a scenario where the execution of a task or program is highly dependent on the CPU.